 The benefit of this method is that no fish are required to be in the tank; therefore, no fish are at risk of being lost.
 Timing is very important when doing a fishless cycle.
 If you are ordering your fish online and not at a store, be sure to contact them to know exactly when your fish will arrive.

-Fishless cycling will not cycle the tank instantly.
-Just as the standard methods of establishing biological colonies in an aquarium take time, so does fishless cycling.
-However, it usually takes less time overall and is certainly easier on your fish.
+Fish-less cycling will not cycle the tank instantly.
+Just as the standard methods of establishing biological colonies in an aquarium take time, so does fish-less cycling.
+However, it is certainly easier on your fish.

 Another method to speed up the nitrogen cycling process is to place the filter that is to be used in the new tank on an already established tank and let it run side by side with the existing filtration system.
-After a week or so, this matured filter can be moved (submerged) and used, bringing with it biological colonies that are already growing.
+This method will require some advanced planning on your part.
+As with the method above, make sure your systems are healthy and have similar water chemistry parameters.

 After 4-6 weeks, this matured filter can be moved to the new system.
 Make sure everything is ready to go before you transfer the new filter!
 Don't forget to add a few fish so your filter has some ammonia to eat.

 Many fish stores will sell you a bottle of bacteria to "instantly" start your filter.
 Provided that what is in the bottle is still viable, the chance that those bacteria colonies are what your fish need is slim.
 Save yourself the money and take some time to start your filters correctly.
 Avoid the temptation of instant gratification and your fish will thank you.